Specialists in supporting companies and service providers with skills to succeed at becoming inclusive leaders in their industry

 Cynthia is co-host of the podcast Hey, Cis!
 As a public speaker, Cynthia regularly participates in symposiums and is Vice Chair on the Board with Lunenburg PRIDE.

 Hi!
 I'm Isaac (he/they)

-Outside of his work within the LGBTQ+ community, Isaac enjoys cooking, travelling, astrology and hanging out with his dog Aspen, and cat Kiwi.
+Outside of his work within the LGBTQ+ community, Isaac enjoys cooking, travelling, astrology and hanging out with his dogs Aspen and Timber.

 Hi!
 I'm Connor McKiggan (he/they)

 Named an ‘Inclusion warrior’ by the Saskatoon Star Phoenix while pursuing a double degree in Sustainability and International Development, Connor is a leader in breaking down gender binaries through his drag persona, Vanity Station.